US puts Hezbollah lawmakers on sanctions blacklist for first time - Journal du Cameroun

 “Hezbollah uses its operatives in Lebanon’s parliament to manipulate institutions in support of the terrorist group’s financial and security interests, and to bolster Iran’s malign activities,” said Sigal Mandelker, Under Secretary of Treasury for Terrorism and Financial Intelligence.

-The move came as the US steps up pressure on Iran and its alleged “proxies” in the Middle East, including Hezbollah, which Washington accuses of encouraging “terror” attacks.
+The move came as the US bolsters pressure on Iran and its alleged “proxies” in the Middle East, including Hezbollah, which Washington has officially designated a “terrorist group.”

 However, officials stopped short of a threatened sanctions action against Iran’s Foreign Minister Mohammad Javad Zarif.

-On June 24, Treasury Secretary Steven Mnuchin said Zarif would be added to the sanctions list “later this week,” amid rising tensions in the Gulf.
+On June 24, Treasury Secretary Steven Mnuchin said Zarif would be added to the sanctions list “later this week,” amid rising tensions in the Gulf and Tehran’s move to break its obligations under the 2015 nuclear deal.

-A senior administration official who insisted on anonymity would not confirm that plan.
+A senior administration official who insisted on anonymity would not confirm any plan to blacklist Zarif, who was crucial in achieving the landmark deal.

 “We are obviously exploring … various avenues for additional sanctions on Tehran.
 Obviously Foreign Minister Zarif is a figure of key interest,” she said.

+Eventually it joined a coalition government formed on January 31, 2019, gaining control of two ministries.

+But Washington says it will not regard the group’s political and militia activities as separate from one another.

-“It is time we believe for other nations around the world to recognize that there is no distinction between Hezbollah’s political and military wing,” a senior administration official who insisted on anonymity told journalists.
+“It is time, we believe, for other nations around the world to recognize that there is no distinction between Hezbollah’s political and military wing,” the senior US administration official said.

-“To any member of Hezbollah considering running for office, know that you will not be able to hide beneath the cover of political office,” the official said.
+“To any member of Hezbollah considering running for office, know that you will not be able to hide beneath the cover of political office,” she said.

 Raad, 64, is the head of the parliamentary bloc of the party and an MP since 1992.